kapoorlab/ONT/README.md

 # Installation Instructions
 In order to use this program tensorflow version 1.15 and keras library are required.
+(We are looking into upgrading the program to be compatiable with the latest version)
 1. Download python3.7 version of [anaconda](https://www.anaconda.com/distribution/).
 2. After downloading it, open the anaconda terminal and set the proxy settings to enable pip and conda installation via terminal.
 3. Set up a virtual enviornment type this command at anaconda prompt: conda create -n tensorflowGPU pip python=3.6 tensorflow-gpu==1.15